 And yet I can remember these stories as some kind of modern fairy tale, full of “morals” and social mores that we children should imitate … mostly to fit in.

 They didn’t work on me.
 I think they did partly shape the thinking of many of my cohorts.

 Some of whom would proudly boast as adults that they never read, now that they didn’t have to.
 Preposterous!

 All this to say that some days, like today, another grey spring-like day in January, I get nostalgic.
 Not for the “old days”.
 Good heavens, no.

-I get nostalgic for the space, time and permission to read to my heart’s content, to spend hours engrossed in drawing and painting, with making tarts, or drying the dishes while Aunt Lexie did the washing up in that old, porcelain kitchen sink the size of a dinner plate, but rectangular.
+I get nostalgic for the space, time and permission to read to my heart’s content, to spend hours engrossed in drawing and painting, with making tarts, or drying the dishes while Aunt Lexie did the washing up in that old, porcelain kitchen sink the size of a large dinner plate, but rectangular.